 If you’ve bought a few different brands of CBD oil you may have noticed that there’s some variations between them: a different smell or perhaps even a different taste.

+This is no mistake, as the oils likely were extracted using different methods.
 There are many ways to extract CBD oil from the plant (even one involving olive oil!), but today we’re discussing the two main methods used today.

 1.)
 Alcohol (or ethanol) Extraction

 Here CBD is extracted from the plant material using alcohol as a solvent.
 It’s actually quite a simple process and many people can, and have, done this in their garage.
 While I won’t discuss all the details here, with your plant, ethanol, a large bucket, something used to strain (like a cheesecloth), and a way to maintain a steady mid-temperature heat like an oven or rice cooker, you can make your own CBD.
 Granted, this is the far simplified version of alcohol extraction and not to popular brands’ quality, it works.

 Alcohol extraction at the commercial level involves dousing the entire plant, which is typically chopped up and in a powder at this point, in the ethanol solution.
 After the mixture has soaked the plant material is strained off and the remaining solution, which now contains the precious cannabinoids and terpenes (but the ethanol as well), is treated by evaporation using heat to get rid of the solvent.

 CO2-extracted CBD is more complex and uses CO2 as well as pressure and very low temperatures to extract the CBD from the plant material.
 CO2 is pushed through the plant material and the cannabinoids are separated.
 This method not only produces a very clean product, but doesn’t use or give off harsh products so it’s good for the environment as well.
 The caveat here is that some of the cannabinoids and terpenes that can lend a beneficial effect to the CBD oil are diminished by the process, for the sake of purity.